cbl-dart/cbl-dart/packages/cbl/README.md

      // Every typed data class has a mutable and immutable variant.
 The mutable
      // class has the same name as the immutable class, but with the `Mutable`
      // suffix.
-A mutable instance can be created though by constructing it, or from
+A mutable instance can be created by constructing it, or from
      // an immutable instance, through the `toMutable` method. final user = MutableUser(
        name: PersonalName(first: 'Alice', last: 'Green'),